jglanz/AMD_OC_Ryzen/README.md

         Other items stored are DevicePropertiesfor swapped or PCIe BT modules.
 These are all present for convenience; they are not required.
 - Remember, the EFI folder, containing the Boot and OC folders, goes onto the EFI partition of your boot drive.
-        Don't make rookie mistake of placing the Boot and OC folder directly onto the EFI partition: this won't boot.
+        Don't make the rookie mistake of placing the Boot and OC folders directly onto the EFI partition: this won't boot.
 - Final EFI folder should have a structure as shown below (OC v056 as of 3/1/2020).

 ### C) EFI Folder